 During the entire period that Congress has been establishing the statutory standards for federal habeas review of State-court criminal cases, the Court has developed an entirely separate Procedural Default Doctrine.
 Mr. White asks the Court to reconsider that approach to federal habeas jurisprudence.
-If a writ of certiorari is granted on the State's Petition, Mr. White would still argue that the federal courts should exclusively rely on Congress' statutory enactments for adjudicating federal habeas cases, rather than creating a separate set of non-statutory judge-made rules.
+If a writ of certiorari is granted on the State's petition, Mr. White would appreciate the opportunity to argue that the Court can clarify and unify federal habeas law by having the federal courts exclusively rely on Congress' statutory enactments for adjudicating federal habeas cases, rather than creating a separate set of non-statutory, judicial doctrines.

 To briefly explain: the Court's Procedural Default Doctrine is rooted in two largely contradictory decisions, Fay v.
 Noia, 372 U.S. 391 (1963), and Wainwright v.
 Sykes, 433 U.S. 72 (1977).
-Yet those two decisions were unified in their near-disregard of the specific language in Congress' 1948 statute.
-That jurisprudential approach has led to extraordinary legal confusion in this area of law.
+Yet those two decisions were unified in their near-disregard of the specific language in Congress' 1948 statute, and that jurisprudential approach has led to extraordinary legal confusion in this area of law.
 The conflict among the Courts of Appeals, outlined by the State of Ohio in its Petition, is emblematic of this confusion.